-The Balance Sheet Risk subdivision is responsible for monitoring compliance with the limits that have been set in each of the trading and banking books.
+Risk Management is responsible for monitoring compliance with the limits that have been set in each of the trading and banking books.
 In respect of the trading book, it reviews exposures for potential shortfalls and analyses scenarios with traders.
-Any issues of concern are escalated to the relevant managing directors and the Chief Risk Officer, and performance, exposures and relevant risks are summarised and reported daily to relevant employees and managing directors and on a regular basis to the Board of Directors.
+Any issues of concern are escalated to the relevant managing directors and the Chief Risk Officer.
+The performance, exposures and relevant risks are summarised and reported daily to relevant employees and managing directors and on a regular basis to the Board of Directors.
 In respect of the banking book, market risk exposure is monitored and reported on a monthly basis and measured against the risk limits set in terms of the Bank's risk appetite.